quicwg/base-drafts/draft-ietf-quic-transport.md

 Stream ID:

-: A variable-length integer indicating the highest stream ID that the sender was permitted to open.
+: A variable-length integer indicating the stream ID limit at the time the sender was unable to open new streams.

 ## NEW_CONNECTION_ID Frame {#frame-new-connection-id}